VAISHNAVI7382/azure-datafactory-project1/README.md

 Create one dataset for the purchase, clean the data and store as parquet format.

 # --> Gold layer-
-Create aggregate report, what is the total purchase and reveue on daily basis and share with clients or create sql table pointing to gold dataset so client can query
+Create aggregate report, what is the total purchase and reveue on daily basis and share with clients or create sql table pointing to gold dataset so that client can query